Capital of the Scottish Highlands

 With its suspension bridges across the River Ness and old stone buildings, it is a pretty place which is well-known for its floral displays (frequently a winner of awards in the Bloom of Britain competitions).
 In December 2000, it was one of only 3 towns to be awarded city status by the Queen.

 Walk down along the river banks (in the direction of the Caledonian Canal) and you'll find the Ness Islands where you can escape from the hustle and bustle of the shops.
 Cross the river on the little bridges and you can visit Bught Park.
 A miniature railway runs at weekends from Easter to the end of October, and daily during the local school holidays.
-Close by you will also find the Floral Hall - a sub-tropical horticultural extravaganza with small waterfall, fish and alsorts of plants/trees (open all year round).
+Close by you will also find the Botanic Gardens (previously called the Floral Hall) - a sub-tropical horticultural extravaganza with small waterfall, fish and alsorts of plants/trees (open all year round).
 I particularly like the cactus hall - quite a surprise!
+Free admission.
 Coffee shop and plant sales.

 Not far from here is the Inverness Leisure centre (tel: 01463 667500) with swimming pool, gym, climbing wall, etc., and the Inverness Ice Centre (tel: 01463 235711).